9. Educational expenses

 10. Energy-efficient home improvements

-Tax breaks for some relatively easy energy-efficient home improvements expired at the end of 2013 and might not be renewed.
-That makes it all the more important to take advantage of the Nonbusiness Energy Property Credit, worth up to $500, when you file your 2013 tax return.
+Tax breaks for some relatively easy energy-efficient home improvements can be deducted on 2014 taxes, but might not be available for 2015 and future tax year claims.
+That makes it all the more important to take advantage of the Nonbusiness Energy Property Credit, worth up to $500, when you file your 2014 tax return.